 1. Location, location, location.
-We've said it before and we'll say it again.
-Invest in the best location you can afford.
-It will determine the kind of tenants you will attract, and how much rent you can charge.
-A property in a desirable location will also appreciate more over time and be less susceptible to the ups and downs of the real estate market.
+We've said it before, and we'll repeat it.
+Invest in the best place you can afford.
+It will determine the kind of tenants you attract and how much rent you can charge.
+A property in a desirable area will also appreciate more over time and be less susceptible to the ups and downs of the real estate market.

-2. Don't go overboard when you're fixing up an investment property.
+2. Don't go overboard when fixing an investment property.
 You don't necessarily need granite countertops and stainless appliances.
-After all, you're going to get some reasonable wear and tear when the tenants move out.
-Most renters are happy with units that are light, bright and clean.
+After all, you'll get some reasonable wear and tear when the tenants move out.
+In addition, most renters are happy with light, bright, and clean units.

 3. Forget about flipping.
-Real estate today is a buy-and-hold investment-for at least five to ten years.
+Real estate today is a buy-and-hold investment for at least five to ten years.
 You'll face considerably more risk with a shorter time frame.
-Although your rental will almost certainly appreciate over the next 20 years, the next few years are anyone's guess.
+Although your rental will undoubtedly appreciate over the next 20 years, the next few years are anyone's guess.

-4. Think long term.
+4. Think long-term.
 For most small investors, long-term ownership makes the most sense.
-You'll have plenty of time to ride out any swings in the market, and your rental income will be a nice supplement to your day job.
-Historically, real estate has been an excellent investment, always appreciating a few points over the rate of inflation.
+You'll have plenty of time to ride out any swings in the market, and your rental income will be an excellent supplement to your day job.
+Historically, real estate has been an excellent investment, always appreciating a few points over the inflation rate.

 5. Be prepared to have cash on hand.
 These days, buying a non-owner occupied property requires at least 25-30% down.

 6. Calculate the cost of ownership.
 This includes all the expenses of owning and managing an investment property, not just mortgage payments.
-Common expenses include property taxes, insurance, utilities, maintenance, vacancies, and repairs.
+Typical fees include property taxes, insurance, utilities, maintenance, vacancies, and repairs.

 7. Look for a property for what it can be, not what it is.
-Buyers with a little imagination can look past the cracked paint and overgrown landscaping and score a great deal.
+Buyers with imagination can look past the cracked paint and overgrown landscaping and score a great deal.

 8. Hire and pay skilled workers to do your renovations.
 Start collecting recommendations for electricians, plumbers, painters, and contractors.

 10. Read up on your rights as a landlord.
-Learn about the eviction process and other potential issues so you can do things right, saving time and money.
+Learn about the eviction process and other potential issues to do things right, saving time and money.

 11. Carefully consider all options.
-In general, buildings with 3-4 units or duplexes pencil out best, followed by single family homes with 3 bedrooms.
-Some investors find it works out best to buy a duplex and move into one of the units.
+Generally, buildings with 3-4 units or duplexes pencil out best, followed by single-family homes with three bedrooms.
+Some investors find it best to buy a duplex and move into one of the units.

 12. Enjoy the advantages of your investment property.
-When managed correctly, investment properties are a great source of passive income-now, and when you retire.
-Take advantage of amazing tax benefits to make your investment pay off.
+When managed correctly, investment properties are a great source of passive income now and when you retire.
+Take advantage of fantastic tax benefits to make your investment pay off.